Dolphins miss chance to clinch after 56-26 loss to Bills

 ORCHARD PARK, N.Y.
+(AP) — Josh Allen and the Buffalo Bills were intent on not easing into the playoffs.

+And that left coach Brian Flores and the Miami Dolphins hoping they can somehow back into the postseason.

-(AP) — Josh Allen and the Buffalo Bills placed an emphatic stamp on their breakout season with a 56-26 rout of Miami on Sunday in a game the Dolphins could have clinched a playoff berth with a win.
+In a season-ending game in which the Dolphins had far more riding on the outcome, the Bills put an empathic stamp on their breakthrough year with a 56-26 rout on Sunday.

-Miami’s postseason hopes now rest on whether the 1-14 Jacksonville Jaguars can upset the Indianapolis Colts later in the day.
+Rather than taking care of their own business by clinching a playoff berth with a win, the Dolphins’ postseason hopes now rest on whether the 1-14 Jacksonville Jaguars can upset the Indianapolis Colts later in the day.
 With a win or a tie, the Colts would clinch a playoff berth and eliminate Miami.

+“We’re just worried about today, that’s where my mind is — our performance today.
+It’s not on anything other than that,” Flores said.
+“It wasn’t good enough.
+Right now, I’m disappointed we didn’t play well today.”

 The Dolphins (10-6) didn’t get results they needed to clinch their third playoff berth in 18 years, after Cleveland beat Pittsburgh and Baltimore routed Cincinnati.
+And the team unraveled in all three phases in being exposed by a Bills team showing no signs of relenting in racking up the second-most points in team history.

+After falling behind 3-0 on Jason Sanders 49-yard field goal, Buffalo responded by scoring four times in the second quarter to build a 28-6 lead at halftime.
+And the Bills didn’t let up in the second half.

+Rather than rely on Cleveland beating Pittsburgh, Buffalo wrapped up the AFC’s No. 2 playoff seed with the win.

+“It just shows that this is a different Buffalo Bills football team.
+We don’t have to get in on anybody’s back,” left tackle Dion Dawkins said.
+“This is all our doing.
+And it feels good to kick that front door out and sweep the East.”

-Allen threw three touchdown passes and Isaiah McKenzie scored three times, including returning a punt return 84 yards, in a game Buffalo blew the game open by scoring on four consecutive second-quarter possessions.
+Allen threw three touchdown passes and Isaiah McKenzie scored three times, including returning a punt return 84 yards.
+The defense even got on the scoreboard with Josh Norman returning the first of three Tua Tagovailoa’s interceptions 16 yards for a touchdown.

-With the win, the Bills (13-3) clinched the AFC’s No. 2 playoff seed in completing a season in which they matched a single-season record for wins, set in both 1990 and ’91, and won their first East Division title in 25 years.

-Allen finished 18 of 25 for 224 yards passing in playing just the first half before being replaced by Matt Barkley to start the third quarter.
+Allen finished 18 of 25 for 224 yards passing in playing just the first half before being replaced by Matt Barkley.
 Allen upped his total to 4,544 yards passing, to eclipse the team’s single-season record of 4,359 set by Drew Bledsoe in 2002.

-Buffalo’s 56 points were the second most in team history, and two shy of the record set in a 58-24 win over Miami on Sept.
-18, 1966, when the two were members of the American Football League.
-The Bills also finished the season with 501 points, a franchise best in topping the record of 445 set in 1991.

-Nothing went right for the Dolphins in what proved to be an utter collapse in all three phases.
+Buffalo matched a franchise record with 13 wins, set in both 1990 and ’91, while also completing its first season sweep of division rivals.

+The young, rebuilding Dolphins might have finished with double-digits wins for just the second time in 11 years, but fell well short at Buffalo.

-Rookie Tua Tagovailoa finished 35 of 58 for 361 and three interceptions, the first of which Josh Norman returned 16 yards for a touchdown to put Buffalo up 35-13 midway through the third quarter.
-He was also intercepted twice by Dean Marlowe.
+Tagovailoa finished 35 of 58 for 361 and three interceptions — one more than he had all season — over the span of four second-half possessions.

-The Dolphins’ rookie closed the season with a 6-3 record, and didn’t have Ryan Fitzpatrick to bail him out as the veteran backup did in rallying Miami to a last-second 26-25 win at Las Vegas last weekend.
+He closed the season with a 6-3 record, and didn’t have Ryan Fitzpatrick to bail him out as the veteran backup did in rallying Miami to a last-second 26-25 win at Las Vegas last weekend.
 Fitzpatrick didn’t travel with the team after testing positive for COVID-19 on Thursday.

-After Myles Gaskin capped the Dolphins’ opening drive of the third quarter with a 1-yard run to cut Buffalo’s lead to 28-13, Miami’s next four drives ended with Tagovailoa throwing three interceptions — one more than his season total — and turning the ball over on downs.
+“That’s not the way we wanted to go down.
+There are a lot of things to learn from,” Tagovailoa said.
+“All I can do is continue to grow, continue to get better.”

 The Dolphins’ usually stout defense, which entered the game leading the NFL in allowing just 18.8 points per game, instead allowed the fourth-most points in franchise history, including the playoffs.

-Miami opened the scoring with Jason Sanders’ 49-yard field goal, which came after Byron Jones intercepted Allen’s pass at the Buffalo 41.

-The Bills went ahead on Allen’s 7-yard TD pass to McKenzie with 12:09 remaining in the second quarter, sparking a stretch in which they scored three times in a span of 6:47.
-Allen then completed the first half with a perfectly placed 32-yard pass to John Brown, who returned after missing five games.
+The Bills backups on offense combined for three touchdowns in the second half.
 Rookie running back Antonio Williams scored two TDs rushing in his NFL debut, a day after being called up from Buffalo’s practice squad.

 Barkley went 6 of 13 for 164 yards, including a 56-yard TD pass to Gabriel Davis, and an interception.